jadepanths/Python-PyTorch-Tutorial/README.md

 ```

 ### Tensor's Dimension/shape
 Since dimensions have been mentioned multiple times, here is some information regarding them.
+This section will help you visualizing multidimensions tensor/arrays.
+You can also read more about it here [Understanding Dimensions in PyTorch](https://towardsdatascience.com/understanding-dimensions-in-pytorch-6edf9972d3be).

 #### Rank-0 or Scalar
 A *scalar* contains a single value and has no axes.
 ```python